-Potential students can receive programme information from the web site, the University Admissions Team or by contacting Rhiannon Macpherson, the programme Admissions Tutor direct.
-In addition, the tutors attend Glyndŵr University Open Sessions, present to the local Access to HE programmes on request and deliver potential student sessions every two months whereby potential students can meet tutors and present students, discuss the programme and the requirements.
+Potential students can receive programme information from the web site, the Student Information Team or contacting Rhiannon Macpherson, the Admissions Tutor direct.
+In addition, the tutors attend Glyndŵr Open Sessions, present to the local FE programmes on request and deliver potential student sessions every two months whereby potential students can meet tutors and present students, discuss the programme and the requirements.

-This is a direct application only programme.
-Closing date for applications is 31st January.
+This is a direct application only programme for September 2012 and then will be within the UCAS system.
 Applications are shortlisted following the shortlisting criteria.
 See appendix.
-Shortlisted applicants are called for interviews in late February/early March.
+Shortlisted applicants are called for interviews in late February / early March.